Meeco/js-sdk/packages/cli/README.md

   $ meeco items:list

 OPTIONS
-  -a, --auth=auth                (required) [default: .user.yaml] Authorization config file yaml file (if not using the
+  -a, --auth=auth                (required) [default: .user.yaml] Authorization config file yaml file (if not using
-                                 default .user.yaml)
+                                 the default .user.yaml)

   -e, --environment=environment  [default: .environment.yaml] environment config file

+  --all                          Get all possible results from web API, possibly with multiple calls.

 EXAMPLE
   meeco items:list -a path/to/auth.yaml